Modern Day Slavery

 12.1 Period covered: 1 August 2025 – 31 July 2026.
 Updates will be published within six months of period end.

-12.2 This statement is published on the GeiG Legal Hub, and a prominent link appears on GeiG.co.uk.
-The statement is available in large-print/plain-text on request.
+12.2 This statement is published on the GeiG Legal Hub with a prominent link on GeiG.co.uk and is available in large-print or plain-text on request.

 13.0 Contacts and remedies for workers

 13.1 Public contact for concerns: support@geig.co.uk and 24/7 web chat on GeiG.co.uk.
-Anonymous reports are accepted and will be treated confidentially.
+Anonymous reports are accepted.

 14.0 Approval and sign-off

-14.1 This statement was approved by the Board of Directors of Computerko Limited (trading as GeiG) on 1 August 2025.
+14.1 This statement was approved by the GeiG Board on 1 August 2025.

 14.3 Date of signature: 1 August 2025.